Pure pairs. X. Tournaments and the strong Erdos-Hajnal property: Forests and the Paley tournament

 We deduce: \begin{thm} $P_7$ does not have the strong EH-property. \end{thm} \Proof It suffices to show that the vertex set of $P_7$ cannot be partitioned as in \ref{forest}, and to show that it suffices to show that $P_7$ has no four-vertex transitive subtournament.
 But for every vertex of $P_7$, its three out-neighbours form a cyclic triangle.
 This proves \ref{badP_7}.~\bbox

 In \cite{pure1} we mentioned \ref{forest} and several other conditions that were necessary if a tournament is to have the strong EH-property.
 But we subsequently observed that each of the other conditions was implied by the first; and at the moment, \ref{forest} is the only necessary condition we know.
-It might be that having a backedge graph that is a forest is necessary and sufficient for a tournament to have the strong EH-property (this seems unlikely, but we have tried hard to disprove it and failed).
-One piece of evidence in its favour is the following, which follows from results of \cite{pure6}: \begin{thm} For a tournament $H$, the following are equivalent: \begin{itemize} \item some backedge graph of $H$ is a forest; \item for every $c>0$ there exists $\vare>0$ such that for every $H$-free tournament $G$ with $|G|>1$, there is a pure pair in $G$ of order at least $\vare|G|^{1-c}$. \end{itemize} \end{thm} \Proof It is shown in \cite{pure6} that: \\ \\ (1) {\em If $J$ is an ordered forest, then for all $c>0$, there exists $\vare>0$ such that if $G$ is an ordered graph with $|G|>1$ that is both $J$-free and $\overline{J}$-free, then $G$ contains a pure pair of order at least $\vare |G|^{1-c}$. } \\ \\ Now let $H$ be a tournament.
+As we mentioned in the introduction, it might be that having a backedge graph that is a forest is necessary and sufficient for a tournament to have the strong EH-property.
+One piece of evidence in favour of this is the following, which follows from results of \cite{pure6}: \begin{thm} For a tournament $H$, the following are equivalent: \begin{itemize} \item some backedge graph of $H$ is a forest; \item for every $c>0$ there exists $\vare>0$ such that for every $H$-free tournament $G$ with $|G|>1$, there is a pure pair in $G$ of order at least $\vare|G|^{1-c}$. \end{itemize} \end{thm} \Proof It is shown in \cite{pure6} that: \\ \\ (1) {\em If $J$ is an ordered forest, then for all $c>0$, there exists $\vare>0$ such that if $G$ is an ordered graph with $|G|>1$ that is both $J$-free and $\overline{J}$-free, then $G$ contains a pure pair of order at least $\vare |G|^{1-c}$. } \\ \\ Now let $H$ be a tournament.
 Suppose first that some backedge graph $J$ of $H$ is a forest.
 Then $\overline{J}$ is also a backedge graph of $H$ (reversing the numbering); and if $G$ is an $H$-free tournament, and $B$ is its backedge graph, then $B$ contains neither $J$ nor $\overline{J}$, and so (1) implies that $B$ has the desired pure pair, and hence, by \ref{purepair}, so does $G$.

 For the converse, let $H$ be a tournament for which no backedge graph is a forest.
 Let $c<1/|H|$; we claim there is no $\vare$ satisfying the second bullet of the theorem.
 Let $\vare>0$.
 An argument like that of \ref{girth} shows that if we take a random graph $J$ on $n$ vertices where $n$ is sufficiently large, in which every edge is present independently with probability $\frac12 n^{-1+1/|H|}$, then with high probability, there will be a set $X$ of at least $n/2$ vertices in which $J[X]$ has no cycle of length at most $|H|$ and has no pure pair of order at least $\vare|X|^{1-c}/2$.
 Number $X$ arbitrarily, and let $G$ be the tournament with $J$ (and this numbering) as a backedge graph.
 Then $G$ does not contain $H$, since if it did, the induced numbering of $H$ would have backedge graph contained in $J$ with a cycle of length at most $|H|$.
 And yet $G$ has no pure pair of order at least $\vare |G|^{1-c}$, by \ref{purepair}, and so $\vare$ does not satisfy the second bullet of the theorem.
 This proves \ref{pure6}.~\bbox